 David Eriksson is one of Europe´s strongest shining circus artists and comedians.
-For 20 years he has toured the world entertaining in his most unusual way.
-He has won an Olivier Award 2015 with cabaret power house La Soirée and toured the globe with international circus companies such as Circus Roncalli, Circus Monti and Cirkus Cirkör.
-He also received a Herald Angel at Edingburg Fringe 2001 and a Silver trophy at Les Feux de la Rampe in paris the same year.
+For 22 years he has toured the world entertaining in his most unusual way.
+He has won an Olivier Award 2015 with cabaret power house La Soirée and toured the globe with international circus companies such as Circus Roncalli, Circus Monti and Cirkus Cirkör, Circus Flic Flac etc. He also received a Herald Angel at Edingburg Fringe 2001 and a Silver trophy at Les Feux de la Rampe in Paris the same year.

 About the show: